Valid F-screening in linear regression: Selective confidence intervals and point estimates

 By inspection, we can observe that the distribution of \(\tZ\) is invariant to \(\beta_{j}\), while \(\tW\) involves \(\beta_{j}\) but none of \(\beta_{-j}\).
-When \eqref{eq:cond-step-2} is viewed as a conditional likelihood under the data realization $y$, the indicators must be satisfied (since we observed the data), and maximizing it in \(\beta_{j}\) is equivalent to maximizing
+When \eqref{eq:cond-step-2} is viewed as a conditional likelihood under the data realization $y$, the indicators must be satisfied (since we observed the data), and maximizing it with respect to \(\beta_{j}\) and $\sigma^2$ is equivalent to maximizing